open-source-labs/Reactime/readme.md

 npm i reactime
 ```

-3. Call the library method on your root container after rendering your App.
+3. Call the library method on your root container and App after rendering your App.

 ```
 const reactime = require('reactime');